Yasukuni Shrine

 If you follow Japanese news at all, every year you’ll hear about the Yasukuni Shrine.
 It’s the place where the souls of all soldiers who fought for Japan since the samurai era are enshrined.
 It always makes the news if the prime minister decides to appear and make an offering on Japan’s version of Memorial Day, because certain souls enshrined there are considered WWII war criminals by other countries.
 But that’s not all there is to this grand shrine!

-It turns out that sumo started out as the Shinto practice of “wrestling with the gods,” so the Yasukuni Shrine still hosts a FREE amateur & professional tournament once a year in the outdoor sumo amphitheatre.
+Who knew that sumo started out as the Shinto practice of “wrestling with the gods”?
+The Yasukuni Shrine still hosts a FREE amateur & professional tournament once a year in their outdoor sumo amphitheatre, on the first Friday in April.

 During cherry blossom season, the shrine is occasionally open in the evenings, but rollicking food stands are set up on the promenade leading up to the main gate, so revelers can have a cold beer and eat a whole fish (I was assured that the head is the best part) in the warm spring evenings even on days the shrine closes at the regular time.